Small vs Large Company Marketing Article

 However, it's important to note that just because a channel is more expensive doesn't necessarily mean it's more effective.
 In many cases, the most effective channels are the ones that are the most targeted.

 One of the benefits of being a small business is that you can be more nimble and responsive to change.
 This is especially true when it comes to market segmentation.
-Small businesses can quickly adapt to changes in the marketplace and adjust their marketing accordingly.
+Small businesses can quickly adapt to changes in their local marketplace and adjust their marketing accordingly.

 Large businesses, on the other hand, tend to be more rigid.
 They often have bureaucratic structures that make it difficult to change course.
 As a result, they can miss out on opportunities to reach new markets.